UK Expansion Worker

 Get In Touch

-Expansion Workers have to be paid not less than £42,400 per year or the “going rate” for the job as specified in the Immigration Rules, whichever is higher.
+The general salary requirement for an Expansion Workers is £45,800 per year or the “going rate” for the job as specified in the Immigration Rules, whichever is higher.
 The worker has to have been working for the business outside the UK for at least 12 months before applying for entry clearance, unless their proposed salary in the UK is over £73,900.
 This requirement does not apply to Japanese companies.

 The registered branch has to remain dormant until all Expansion Workers have relocated the UK.
 Once the business has started trading in the UK, expansion worker route is no longer a valid option.
 At this stage, the business will need a Skilled Worker licence or a Senior or Specialist Worker sponsor licence to second their staff to the UK.

 Skilled Worker sponsor licence is available to any trading business with a genuine vacancy.
 The business has to appoint an Authorising Officer as the responsible person dealing with the Sponsor Licence application.
 This Authorising Officer has to be either a British citizen or a person settled in the UK.
 Therefore, there is an implied requirement that the business must have at least one settled senior employee or office holder.